mommys-little-hacker/epicgames-test/README.md

 Gotchas are an a+.

 ### Answer
-Disclaimer: I did not have any experience with statsd in production, so below is what would I do based on common sense and general experience.
+**Disclaimer**: I did not have any experience with statsd in production, so below is what would I do based on common sense and general experience.

 First of all I would monitor input/output ratio to avoid message congestion.
 Second, some backends (TICK specifically) can alert if an agent is not sending any metrics during some time, but it can be a problem in dynamic environment (e.
 g.
 VM with statsd has been removed).
-I would also analyse it's logs with filebeat to see if some messages are being dropped and place alert for serious errors.
+I would also analyse its logs with filebeat to see if some messages are being dropped and place alert for serious errors.